I meant to publish this post a couple weeks ago already, but I got swept away by the Chinese wave. So, sorry for the delay and here it is. ☺

 Farewell at the Office

-Before this new beginning, I was hoping to escapade to Haiti again for my summer vacations but I must confess I was a little bit worried of the mosquito.
+Before this new chapter, I was hoping to escapade to Haiti again for my summer vacation, but I must confess I was a little bit worried of the mosquito.
 The villain mosquito.
 The one I even can’t/don’t want to pronounce the name.
 Tropical mosquitoes have a thing for me.
 And my previous travels to Africa prove it right.
 I am a Malaria survivor.
 (Yes, I still have lots of African adventures to share with you.)

 I was gonna try to disconnect for a few days.
 But the birds surrounding the cottage make it sound like technology was all over the place.
 One was singing as if I was receiving a text message, the other one as if the phone was ringing.
-I guess I met the real Twitter bird, right? #cottagelife
+I guess I met the real Twitter bird, right?

 Happy Birthday Adaobi Savannah!
 1 year already!

 Just a quick note on the 1-year of Adaobi Savannah.
 This is actually my first post in English on the travel blog.
 Even if I often tweet, instagram and publish posts on Facebook in la langue de Shakespeare.
 I guess the reason behind this is the fact that I was living my Haitian travels mostly in French, where as in Africa, it was mostly in English.
 And so it will be in China.
-But followers were warned in my first post – Even my daily life is not happening in just one language.
+But followers were warned from day 1 in my first post – Even my daily life is not happening in just one language.

-I am really pleased with the virtual warm welcome that Adaobi Savannah received since its beginning last summer.
+I am really pleased with the virtual warm welcome that Adaobi Savannah has received since its beginning last summer.
 Blogging is definitely a rich experience and I can’t wait to continue to Year 2, who would be without any doubt as exciting.

 Zoom on Adaobi Savannah